 "We have a detailed plan on each of these fronts, but we would love to hear your thoughts, concerns, and cheering as well.
 We're going open, and in a big way.
 That means there are no off-limits questions, so ask away!"

-About Jeremy Geelan Jeremy Geelan is President & COO of Cloud Expo, Inc. and Conference Chair of the worldwide Cloud Expo series.
-He appears regularly at conferences and trade shows, speaking to technology audiences both in North America and overseas.
-He is executive producer and presenter of Cloud Expo's "Power Panels" on SYS-CON.TV.
+About Jeremy Geelan Jeremy Geelan is Chairman & CEO of the 21st Century Internet Group, Inc. and an Executive Academy Member of the International Academy of Digital Arts & Sciences.
+Formerly he was President & COO at Cloud Expo, Inc. and Conference Chair of the worldwide Cloud Expo series.
+He appears regularly at conferences and trade shows, speaking to technology audiences across six continents.
 You can follow him on twitter: @jg21.